Distinguished Teaching Award

 Additional materials for selected finalists:

-The Advisory Board for the Center for Teaching Excellence will select up to four finalists for the award and solicit additional information for those candidates, including:
+The Faculty Development Office Steering Committee will select up to four finalists for the award and solicit additional information for those candidates, including:

 - a list of courses taught.